Culinary School Update: Eight whole weeks have passed since my last culinary school update.

 I’m not going to tell you where all that butter went.
 This is a safe space.

 I have both so much to say and too little to say all at the same time.
 The recipes blend into each other; the days blend into weeks; the facts swirl about in your brain until you dream about piping “Happy Birthday” and you can make pastry cream in your sleep (or until your arm falls off).

-If time has passed this quickly thus far, someday soon school will draw to a close.
+If time has passed this quickly thus far, someday soon culinary school and culinary school updates will draw to a close.